NieuwlandGeo/SLDReader/README.md

 # Requirements

-- OpenLayers v10.8.0 or higher.
-Older OpenLayers versions will probably mostly work, but can crash when using custom symbols or perpendicular offset.
+- SLDReader requires at least OpenLayers v10.8.0 for full support of SLD features.
+Older versions will probably work, but lack support for custom symbols (including QGIS 'arrow' for example) and perpendicular line offsets.
 - An up-to date browser.
 If you need to support older browsers, you have to compile SLDReader yourself with a different `browserslist` setting in `package.json`.
   - The browsers supported by SLDReader can be found here: https://browsersl.ist/#q=defaults .
 - If you want to build and/or run SLDReader, NodeJS v18.18 or higher is required.